05/18/2024

 Seeing the pattern yet?
 We’ll leave this here because we could show you the same thing over and over and over.

-The rumors regarding Hippity, Hoppity, Floppity, Jake, Curly, Valentino, Peace, Halo, Gobbles, Millennium, Hope, Glory, Boxed McDonald’s Teenie Beanies, error tags, etc., is purely click bait.
+The rumors regarding Hippity, Hoppity, Floppity, Jake, Curly, Claude, Valentino, Peace, Halo, Gobbles, Millennium, Hope, Glory, Boxed McDonald’s Teenie Beanies, error tags, etc., is purely click bait.
 If everyone is highlighting the same errors and the same Beanies then just how rare could they possibly be?
 There ARE rare beanies.
 It’s just that these are NOT the rare ones.

 So what should these bunnies (Hippity, Hoppity & Floppity) sell for?
 Recent TRUE sales are shown in green: